isaaclins/isaaclins/README.md

 <div align="center">
 <h2 ">👩‍💻  About Me</h2>
-<p >My name is <strong>Isaac</strong>, and I am an <strong>application developer apprentice</strong> in the first year of an apprenticeship at <strong>Swisscom</strong>.
+<p >My name is <strong>Isaac</strong>, and I am an <strong>application developer apprentice</strong> in the second year of an apprenticeship at <strong>Swisscom</strong>.
 I am an aspiring developer with a keen interest in cybersecurity, and I am focused on acquiring fundamental skills in HTML, CSS, Java, Python, SQL, Batch, and JavaScript programming languages.
 My dream job is to become a part of the Red-Team, and I am constantly working towards achieving that goal.</p>
 <p> I also like to break things (look at my first ever commit 😉)</p>
 </div>